algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - [ ] Finalize the decision on the preferred option.
 - [ ] Expand PoC and polish the github action to build native binaries for Windows, Mac and Linux for x86, x86-64 and ARM architectures.
 - [ ] Expand PoC and polish the github action to build wheels for different platforms and python versions with frozen dependencies.
+- [ ] Implement portability snapshot tests, expanding existing algokit cli snapshot tests by running against real executable covering main functionality to test and ensure that the native binaries are portable and behave the same way as pip installed algokit cli.
 - [ ] Prepare packaged artifacts for consumption and distribution via `snap`, `winget` and etc.